aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to PPS within C++ Applications" h2="Convert PDF to PPS within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you a C++ developer looking to add to integrate PDF to PPS conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PDF to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Are you a C++ developer looking to add a PDF to PPS conversion feature to your C++ applications?
+PDF to PPS conversion is a useful tool for many C++ developers, as it allows them to easily convert PDF documents into the PPS format.
+This can be useful for a variety of purposes, such as creating presentations, sharing documents, or archiving documents.

+<h2>How Aspose.Total Helps for PDF to PPS Conversion</h2>

+Fortunately, Aspose.Total for C++ makes it easy to integrate PDF to PPS conversion into your C++ applications.
+Aspose.Total is a comprehensive suite of APIs that provides developers with the tools they need to create, manipulate, and convert a variety of document formats.
+It includes two APIs that are specifically designed for PDF to PPS conversion: Aspose.PDF for C++ and Aspose.Slides for C++.

+Using Aspose.PDF for C++, you can easily export PDF documents to the PPTX format.
+Aspose.Slides for C++ then allows you to convert the PPTX documents to the PPS format.
+Both of these APIs are included in the Aspose.Total for C++ package, so you can easily access them with a single purchase.

+In summary, Aspose.Total for C++ makes it easy to integrate PDF to PPS conversion into your C++ applications.
+With just two simple steps, you can export PDF documents to the PPTX format and then convert them to the PPS format.
+Aspose.Total for C++ provides you with the tools you need to make the process quick and easy.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}